CDE Guidance on DisproportionalityCritical values and beliefs, background, goals, data, and improvement strategies related to disproportionality.

 - Background: Individuals with Disabilities Education Act 2004

 - Critical Values and Beliefs about Disproportionality

-The IDEA made many changes in how state educational agencies (SEAs) and local education agencies (LEAs) must now address disproportionality in special education.
+The Individuals with Disabilities Education Act (IDEA) made many changes in how state educational agencies (SEAs) and local education agencies (LEAs) must now address disproportionality in special education.
 In the area of disproportionality, SEAs are required to do the following:

 - Monitor compliance